saitamasahil/skyscraper/docs/PLATFORMS.md

 These two files are ment to be locally edited and extended for additional platforms.
-Whenever you add a new platform block to the `peas_local.json` do also lookup the corresponding platform ids and add them to `platforms_idmap_local.csv` for the scraping sites with an API.
+Whenever you add a new platform block to the `peas_local.json` do also lookup the corresponding platform ids and add them to `platforms_idmap_local.csv` for the scraping sites via a web-API.

-From Skyscraper 3.15.0 onwards creating/editing the `peas_local.json` and
+**From Skyscraper 3.15 onwards** creating/editing the `peas_local.json` and
 `platforms_idmap_local.csv` is the preferred way.
 In any case both files (e.g.
 `peas.json` and `peas_local.json`) will be evalutated but the `_local`
 configuration has precedence over the distributed `peas.json`.
 The same rule applies to `platforms_idmap.csv` and `platforms_idmap_local.csv`.
-If you have made local changes before Skyscraper 3.15 to either `peas.json` or `platforms_idmap.csv` read the section [Transferring Local Platform Changes](PLATFORMS.md#transferring-local-platform-changes) on how to transfer your changes to the corresponding `*_local.*` files.
+If you have made local changes before Skyscraper 3.15 to either `peas.json` or `platforms_idmap.csv` Skyscraper will inform you with an warning.
+Read the section [Transferring Local Platform Changes](PLATFORMS.md#transferring-local-platform-changes) on how to transfer your changes to the corresponding `*_local.*` files.

 To find the platform ids for Screenscraper, Mobygames and The Games DB, please consult the files `screenscraper_platforms.json`, `mobygames_platforms.json` and `tgdb_platforms.json` which are located sibling to your `config.ini` of the Skyscraper installation.
-If you can not identify an id in these files use `-1` as value in the CSV.
+If you can not identify an ID in these files use `-1` as value in the CSV.
 If you add `-1` to CSV, the `aliases` from peas are tried to find a match upon scraping.
-Edits in `screenscraper_platforms.json`, `mobygames_platforms.json` and `tgdb_platforms.json` are not needed and moreover they will be overwritten with each Skyscraper update, as these files are only a reference for finding the id values for the `platforms_idmap.csv`.
+Edits in `screenscraper_platforms.json`, `mobygames_platforms.json` and `tgdb_platforms.json` are not needed.
+Moreover, they will be overwritten with each Skyscraper update as these files are only a reference for finding the id values for the `platforms_idmap[_local].csv`.

-For those scraping sites without an API or without exact id match do use the platform name which is used on the scraping site and put it into the in the `aliases` list in the `peas.json` for the respective platform/system at `<platform_name>`.
+For those scraping sites without a web-API or without exact ID match do use the platform name which is used on the respective scraping source site and put it into the in the `aliases` list in the `peas_local.json` for the respective platform/system at `<platform_name>`.
+The `<platform_name>` is identical to the folder on your filesystem where you keep your games.

 !!! example Use of Aliases